-- The designated isolation room is located in the lower level of the community centre.
-Staff must use all personal protective equipment that is provided in the isolation kit within the isolation room. (mask, goggles, gown and gloves) - The sick person should be provided with tissues and reminded of hand hygiene, respiratory etiquette, and proper disposal of tissues. - If the sick person is a child, staff should remain with the child until a parent/guardian arrives.
+- The resource rooms across from the main office will be the isolation rooms.
+Staff must use all personal protective equipment that is provided in the isolation kit within the isolation room. (mask, face shield, gown and gloves) - The sick person should be provided with tissues and reminded of hand hygiene, respiratory etiquette, and proper disposal of tissues. - If the sick person is a child, staff should remain with the child until a parent/guardian arrives.
 If tolerated the child shall wear a disposable mask.
-Staff should avoid contact with the child's respiratory secretions. - All items used by the sick person shall be cleaned and disinfected. - Ottawa Public Health must be notified, and their advice and direction will be followed.
-613-580-2424 x26325 - OPH will provide any further direction on testing and isolation of any close contacts.

-- If a child or staff is sent home with symptoms, they may only return to the program with a negative Covid test result and 24 hours symptom free or 14 days self isolating and return to program on the 15th day with no symptoms. - If a child or staff receives a positive Covid test result, they may return to the program 10 days after receiving results with no symptoms.
+Staff should also avoid contact with the child's respiratory secretions. - All items used by the sick person shall be cleaned and disinfected. - Ottawa Public Health must be notified, and their advice and direction will be followed.
+613-580-2424 x26325 - OPH will provide any further direction on testing and isolation of any close contacts. - If a child or staff is sent home with symptoms, they may only return to the program with a negative Covid test result and 24 hours symptom free or 14 days self isolating and return to program on the 15th day with no symptoms. - If a child or staff receives a positive Covid test result, they may return to the program 10 days after receiving results with no symptoms.